IBM/virtualhelpdesk/README.md

 1. In the Watson Assistant page, navigate to `Workspace` tab.

-1. Click the `Import workspace` icon on the top of the Assistant(Conversation) Workspaces.
+1. Click the `Import workspace` icon on the top of the Assistant workspaces.

 1. Specify the location of the workspace JSON file in your local copy of the app project: